amatkivskiy/android-investigator/README.md

 When is it useful?
 ----------------------
 It can be most useful when debugging is not effective any more because there are too many checkpoints to step through or there is asynchronicity.
-Adding a few simple Investigator log calls to checkpoints can provide a **overview about the order of the events, the object instances in play, variable values, where our code is called from, and on which thread**.
+Adding a few simple Investigator log calls to checkpoints can provide a **overview about the order of the events, the object instances in play, variable values, where the watched method is called from, and on which thread**.
 (I also found myself using it instead of simple debugging, too.)

 Download
 ----------